dmostafavi/Locality-aware-dataset/README.md

        --Test02 (300 nodes) 60% of PMs
        --Test03 (200 nodes) 40% of PMs
        --Test04 (100 nodes) 20% of PMs
-Test400, Test300, Test200, and Test100 structures similar to Test500
+Test400, Test300, Test200, and Test100 structures are similar to Test500

 the data in each file;
-first row : the number of nodes. other rows format: CPU core count, CPU MIPS, RAM size, Storag size, Bandwidth, connectivity adjacency matrix for example for 3 nodes network we have file like as follow:
+first row : the number of nodes. other rows format: CPU core count, CPU MIPS, RAM size, Storage size, Bandwidth, connectivity adjacency matrix for example for 3 nodes network we have file like as follow:
 3
 2 3700 2072 1000 11 0 1 0